A Quick-Start Guide to Restaurant Financial Statements

 It’s crucial for the director of finance or accounting to manage the AR and AP aging reports and credit approvals based on cash flow statements.

-A chart of accounts is a list of the names of all accounts used by a particular business.
+Your chart of accounts is vital for organized restaurant finances, even though it isn’t a financial statement.
+It’s a list of the names of all accounts used by a particular business.

 A chart of accounts doesn’t show account balances.
 Its main purpose is to serve as a “List of Ingredients” for bookkeepers to use as a guide when entering business transaction results into accounting records.